 Those are the areas I struggle with and find help to write out what needs to be done and when to do it.

 I love using The Happy Planner because there are many different sizes and layouts to fit all needs.
-Maybe you want a planner for everything, and get the big Ideas Happy Planner.
-The vertical layout gives you three blocks a day which I have always found prefect for my needs.
-You can also get these half sheet add ins to help you get more organized with meal planning, budgeting, etc, which have been great for me.
+Maybe you want a planner for everything and get the big Ideas Happy Planner.
+The vertical layout gives you three blocks a day which I have always found perfect for my needs.
+You can also get these half sheets add-ins to help you get more organized with meal planning, budgeting, etc, which have been great for me.

 Create a Homeschool Routine

 Creating a routine is more than just scheduling things you need to do.
 That’s not a routine unless you are just getting started and want to keep track of what you want to become your routine.

 A daily routine means that you know that after breakfast, you’ll do X, Y, and Z before lunch.
 The key is finding a routine that works for your family and sticking to it as much as possible.
 You can read about my homeschool and morning routine here to get an idea of how I do it, and what it looks like.

 Create a weekly routine.
 For example, after supper Sunday night while my kids and husband are Skyping with his parents I do two things: look at what I want to do through the week – for myself, the house, homeschool, and plan for those things including printing anything we’ll need and fining books for the week, and I take time for myself.
 Self-care is important.